Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 3. Suitable Clothing & Footwear for Leh-Ladakh

-Leh Ladakh Clothing
+Leh Ladakh Clothing:

 Carry Light

-The most important thing to remember is to pack light.
-Make sure you carry the essential things only.
+Carry the essential things only.
 You can always mix and match.

 Carry Layers of Clothing